runck014/cartography_and_geovisualization_course/Part2.md

 - Class Plan
   - Welcome / Questions
   - Share Project Proposals
+  - Practice sketching semantic elements on projects
+  - Practice reading HTML and drawing the DOM
+  - Create HTML and CSS for project proposal sketch
   - HTML and CSS for Semantic Structuring and Layout.
 Will will look at a demo page and then recreate the semantic structure in HTML and layout in CSS.
 - Assignment: Use HTML and CSS to create a layout of your project.
 It won't be styled and should only have placeholders for content.